espocrm/documentation/user-guide/mass-email.md

 Users can populate target lists manually using _Select_ action on the corresponding panel on Target List detail view.
 There is an ability to make filtering and then select all results of the search.

-## Populating target lists with Reports
+### Populating target lists with Reports

 [Reports](reports.md#syncing-with-target-lists) feature provides an ability to populate target lists with records matching specific criteria.

-## Excluding Target Lists
+### Excluding Target Lists

 Specify Excluding Target Lists to avoid sending mass email to certain recipients.
 If there is a record with the email address that matches the email address of any excluding record, the first record will be excluded as well.

 ## Campaign Log

-At Campaign Log you can see emails that have been sent, opened emails, bounced emails, who opted out, and who clicked the link in the email.
+In Campaign Log you can see emails that have been sent, opened emails, bounced emails, who opted out, and who clicked the link in the email.

+* Sent email
+* Links clicked by recipient
+* Recipients who opted out
+* Bounced emails (not delivered to recipient)
+* Emails opened by recipient (disabled by default)

 It's possible to utilize this log by creating Target List (dropdown in the top-right corner on panel) based on records from log.
 For example, you pick only contacts that clicked on the link (tracking url).

 ## Troubleshooting